ludo237/vuejs-carousel/README.md

 # VueJs Carousel

-    Complete photo carousel build with VueJS and web standards in mind
+    Easy to use VueJS component for Photo galleries, built with VueJS and web standards in mind

 ## How to install

 - Either download or clone this repository
 - Run `npm install` this will install all the necessary tools from NPM
 - Run `npm run dev` this will create the dist folder